sandstreamdev/std/README.md

 ##### Questions

-- How to find elements which are present in first array and not in the second?
+- How to find elements which are present in the first array and not in the second?

 #### differs